edgedb/edgedb/docs/reference/http.rst

 that payload as in this example:

-Here's an example query you might want to run to insert a new person in your database, as executed from the EdgeDB REPL:
+Here's an example query you might want to run to insert a new person in your database, as executed from the Gel REPL:

 .. code-block:: edgeql-repl